chrismattmann/trec-dd-polar/README.md

 ##Purpose of data:

 Climate change is amplified in the Polar Regions.
 Polar amplification is captured via space and airborne remote sensing, in-situ measurement, and climate modeling.
 Beyond the rich literature that documents changing Polar climate, each method of Polar-data collection produces a diverse set of data types, ranging from text-based metadata to more complex numeric data structures.
-Because finding these data is often a primary challenge in scientific discovery, inclusion of the Polar Science dataset in TREC-DD would help advance science through data discovery and provide TREC-DD a new challenge in in the realm of search relevancy.
+Because finding these data is often a primary challenge in scientific discovery, inclusion of the Polar dataset in TREC-DD would help advance science through data discovery and provide TREC-DD a new challenge in in the realm of search relevancy.

 ##Dataset Description: